 What is all this?

-To promote education through performance by utilizing both our students and local community of actors to create new, local, accessible, high-quality works of musical theatre.
+Fly North Theatricals is dedicated to the idea of promoting education through performance by utilizing both our students and local community of actors to create new, local, accessible, high-quality works of musical theatre.

-Colin Healy - Artistic Director
+Colin Healy - Artistic Director & Voice Instructor

 Bradley Rohlf - Managing Director

 Bradley Rohlf is a musician, writer, producer, and performer based in St. Louis.
 He was the drummer for local band Finlay Fields, and appears on their releases "What Songs Cannot Repay" (2010), and "From A to B" (2011).
 As a songwriter and recording artist, he has released two EPs under the moniker Another White Suburbanite, "AWS" (2011), and "Counter Culture" (2012).
 He began acting in plays and musicals across the metro region in 2013, and garnered a Best Performance Award nomination from Arts For Life for his portrayal of Mr. Bungee in "A New Brain" with Hawthorne Players in 2019.
 He has worked as a production manager for Fly North Theatricals since the staged reading of Colin Healy's musical "The Gringo" in January 2017.
 In addition, he has focused on supporting the development of new works by prioritizing attending readings and play festivals with feedback sessions for the writers, and has participated in and organized readings as well.
 He is a part of the production team for FNT's digital content on YouTube, and he is a co-host of the Grown-Up Theatre Kids podcast.
 He continues to write songs and is constructing an original book musical.